dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 # Using the StoredProcedureFramework

-**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED FOR THE API FOR USE WITH ENTITY FRAMEWORK**

-Please note a new API change is in progress and documentation may not be fully accurate for the current API!
-Please refer to the integration tests and example tests in the source code for an accurate example of using the framework.
+The purpose of this document is to describe how to use this framework.
+THIS DOCUMENT IS STILL BEING UPDATED, and may be in accurate due to a change in API an some functionality.
+Please refer to the unit tests and examples in the code for the true usage documentation.

 Please also note there is on-going work to split the current single TEST project into three specific projects:
 * Dibware.StoredProcedureFramework.UnitTests